cryptolake/cryptolake.github.io/content/Articles/Time series forecasting.md

 import tensorflow as tf
 ```

-    2023-01-11 14:36:48.877138: I tensorflow/core/platform/cpu_feature_guard.cc:193] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  AVX2 FMA
-    To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2023-01-11 14:36:48.991064: W tensorflow/compiler/xla/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcudart.so.11.0'; dlerror: libcudart.so.11.0: cannot open shared object file: No such file or directory
-    2023-01-11 14:36:48.991082: I tensorflow/compiler/xla/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
-    2023-01-11 14:36:49.802808: W tensorflow/compiler/xla/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libnvinfer.so.7'; dlerror: libnvinfer.so.7: cannot open shared object file: No such file or directory
-    2023-01-11 14:36:49.802931: W tensorflow/compiler/xla/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libnvinfer_plugin.so.7'; dlerror: libnvinfer_plugin.so.7: cannot open shared object file: No such file or directory
-    2023-01-11 14:36:49.802940: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Cannot dlopen some TensorRT libraries.
-If you would like to use Nvidia GPU with TensorRT, please make sure the missing libraries mentioned above are installed properly.

 # EDA

 We start by exploring our data, in this project we have two csv files one from bitstamp and the other from coinbase,